-If a piece of equipment has multiple energy isolation points a group lockbox must be used.
+If a piece of equipment has multiple energy isolation devices a group lockbox must be used.

-• The authorized employee will follow the EIP for that equipment and place the isolation locks on each energy isolation device associated with the maintenance/serving work to be performed.
+- The authorized employee will follow the Energy Isolation Procedure (EIP) Appendix 1 for that equipment and place the red isolation locks and tags on each energy isolation device associated with the maintenance/ servicing work to be performed. - The keys to the red isolation locks will be placed into a group lockout box that will be located at the piece of equipment along with the completed EIP. - Each isolation lock must have a tag on it to identify the lockbox number it is associated with. - Once the verification of de-energization is complete (by the authorized employee) they must hang a craft lock on the group lockout box.

-- The keys to the isolation locks will be placed into a group lockout box that will be located at the piece of equipment along with the completed EIP. - Each isolation lock must have a tag on it to identify the lockbox number it is associated with. - Once the verification of de-energization is complete (by the authorized employee) they must hang a craft lock on the group lockout box. - Once the craft lock is placed on the box the authorized employee must sign the EIP. - Any additional crafts must verify de-energization, place a craft lock on the box, and sign the EIP. - Each authorized employee actively working on the equipment must place their personal lock on the lockbox before beginning work. - When the authorized employee stops working on the equipment they must remove their personal lock. - The isolation locks, lock box, and craft lock will remain intact until the completion of the job.
+- Once the craft lock is placed on the box the authorized employee must sign the EIP. - Any additional crafts must verify de-energization, then place their craft lock on the box, and sign the EIP. - Each authorized employee actively working on the equipment must place their personal lock on the lockbox before beginning work. - When the authorized employee stops working on the equipment they must remove their orange personal lock. - The isolation locks, lock box, craft lock and the EIP will remain intact until the completion of the job.